 This concentrates the strengths of the previous Boards of Governors so that there is representation and a knowledge / skill-base linked to both education and business.
 The Academy Directors and Committees work together with the Principals and staff of each institution for the good of the pupils / students whilst also ensuring everything is underpinned by sound financial acumen.

-While the primary responsibility of the Academy Committees is to oversee Daily Operational Matters:
+While the primary responsibility of the Regional Governing Body Committees is to oversee Daily Operational Matters:

 - Catholic life